DarkGhostHunter/Passless/README.md

 This will allow users to login through an email (if they're are registered), and throw an auth error if it doesn't.

-The Email contains a temporarily signed URL which directs the user to the Passless LoginController, which will login the user into your application.
+When the user signs-in, an email is dispatched.
+The Email contains a temporarily signed URL which directs the user to the Passless `LoginController`, which will login the user into your application.

 ## How to use